 The difference from the traditional paid applications is that the SaaS license is temporary and distributed according to a subscription model.
 Developers are constantly working on this product, updating it and adding new features even after the release, so it is upgraded automatically without the need for users to buy new versions.

-If you wonder whether you should create a SaaS application in 2020 or not, you need to know that experts predict the SaaS market will grow to $157 billion, thanks to which SaaS will take up almost half of the global digital business.
-Driven by the growth of cloud software, more than 80% of applications will be SaaS by 2022, reaching $278 billion.
+If you wonder whether you should create a SaaS application in 2022 or not, you need to know that experts predict the SaaS market will grow to $716 billion by 2028, thanks to which SaaS will take up almost half of the global digital business.
+Driven by the growth of cloud software, more than 80% of applications will be SaaS in 2022.

 SaaS platforms are one of the simplest ways to develop software projects, providing ready-made tools for building diverse business solutions, such as e-commerce sites, CRM, ERP, project management software, and much more.
 SaaS apps are delivered in electronic form: usually, it is a license key, a distribution of the software code, and access to a free support center.
 Thus, the customer receives all the necessary tools for their business.